 This is also true if you are creating emails in MailChimp or other bulk email software programs.
 If your file size is too big, it will slow down the delivery or download of your email.

-This video gives you a step by step guide on how to use picresize.com to re-size images for websites.
-This is a free, online program great for people who don't have Photoshop or other image manipulation software.
+The video below gives you a step by step guide on how to use picresize.com to re-size images for websites.
+This is a free, online program great for people who don’t have Photoshop or other image manipulation software.

 Re-size images using Preview on a Mac or Paint on a PC